 The boot protects your foot and will make you more comfortable.
 Wear the boot when you are standing and walking.
 You can take it off at night and at rest.
-You need to wear the boot for at least six weeks after your injury.
+You need to wear the boot for six weeks after your injury.
 Please inform us if you are diabetic; you may require a specialist boot.

-You are allowed to put weight through your foot as comfort allows.
-You are likely to need crutches to help with this.
+You are allowed to put weight through the heel of your foot only.
+You will need crutches to help you walk.